munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 1. Covered 91% of Lesson 2 Intro to Descriptive Statistics

 2.We finally launched the virtual hackathon which we've been preparing this past week at #sg_hackathon_orgnizrs.
 A big shout to the hard working organizers and judges and also the amazing participants.🌺❤️

+### Day 17: July 14, 2019

+1. Helped with collecting the test data set for *Hackathon Blossom* for the #sg_hackathon-orgnizrs.

+2. Participated the weekly virtual meetup of #wmn_who_code hosted by @Shubhangi Jena @Helena Barmer

+3. Participated the weekly virtual meetup of the #sg_dlstarguys